-This year, Passover will begin at sundown on Saturday, March 27 whether or not you can host or attend a big seder.
-Time marches on, so if you’re looking for some fresh recipes for the holiday — and trust me, eight straight days of matzah can be daunting for any cook — you’ve come to the right place!
-Here are eight recipes that you can rely on to make your holiday a touch more celebratory this year.
-Share the recipes with far-flung family members and you can all enjoy them together over Zoom.
-Next year in Jerusalem?
-Here’s hoping.
+This year, Passover will begin at sundown on Friday, April 15.
+If you’ve missed hosting or attending seder with family and friends the past couple years, you’re probably looking forward to coming together again.
+If you’re looking for some fresh recipes for the holiday — and trust me, eight straight days of matzah can be daunting for any cook — you’ve come to the right place!
+Here are eight recipes that you can rely on to make your holiday even more celebratory this year.

 If you don’t serve Matzo Ball Soup, did Passover ever even happen?
 The answer, of course, is no. You don’t want to be THAT person.
 And what about the eternal question about the humble matzo ball: is it better to sink or swim?
 Avey tackles the controversy head on by offering recipes for both sinkers and floaters, as well as a gluten-free option.
 I also love her addition of saffron and cloves to the chicken broth, which adds subtle color and depth of flavor.
 There’s nothing more comforting than a bowl of home-made chicken soup.